Sascha's Big South African Adventure

 And lastly, a couple final days of filming at Red Cross and we wrapped it up with a morning of underwater footage of William and I having our last swim together at the Red Cross pool during his last day at hospital (so bittersweet).
 And this is when the waterworks started.
 After spending so much time together over the last 4.5 months, pouring my energy into doing everything in my power to support, help, advocate and hold up this incredible child I have to admit I'm pretty heartbroken to see him go and also incredibly emotionally drained.
 However, I wouldn't change one second of it.
 It's definitely been the most profound work I've done to date and it feels pretty amazing to know I made a huge difference in one child's life. a BIG HUGE thank you to everyone who has been involved, part of this work and journey and supported both me and William along the way!!!
 Especially: Jo Higgs, Clinton Smith, my Cape Town family: Kristine and Ken Berg and Prof. Heinz Rode (Head of the Burns Unit at Red Cross).

-towards William's future prosthesis, educational tools and continued rehabilitation, please click on the paypal button that says "Donate" either on the top or bottom of this blog.
+To make a donation towards William's future prosthesis, educational tools and continued rehabilitation, please click on the paypal button that says "Donate" either on the top or bottom of this blog.
 100% of proceeds go to William and the betterment of his future.

 Additionally if you live in South Africa: I have set up an account through the Friends of the Children's Hospital at Red Cross.
 Here are the banking details for William: